Sara Wolff teaches Legal Research and Writing I and II in Maine Law’s first-year legal research and writing program.

 Professor Wolff subsequently joined the United States Treasury Department in Washington, working as an attorney-advisor in the Office of the Chief Counsel to the Internal Revenue Service where she worked on legal matters with the Treasury Department, the IRS, the Department of Justice, and advisors to Congress.
 There she drafted diverse forms of legal writing including Treasury regulations, revenue rulings, private letter rulings, revenue procedures, notices, pretrial motions, a position paper for an appellate brief, opinion letters, and speeches.

 After moving with her family to Maine in 2006, Professor Wolff worked for the Maine Supreme Judicial Court until 2014.
-In the spring of 2012, she also became an adjunct professor at Maine Law, first teaching Advanced Legal Writing and then Legal Writing II.
+In the spring of 2012, she became an adjunct professor at Maine Law, first teaching Advanced Legal Writing and then Legal Writing II.
 Professor Wolff joined Maine Law as a full-time faculty member in fall 2014.
-In summer 2016, Professor Wolff was also on the faculty of the Discoverlaw.org PreLaw Undergraduate Scholars (PLUS) Program at Maine Law.
+In summer 2016 and 2017, Professor Wolff was on the faculty of the Discoverlaw.org PreLaw Undergraduate Scholars (PLUS) Program at Maine Law.

 Professor Wolff’s research interests focus primarily on the pedagogy of legal writing.